AynalemN/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 	* You are not allowed to store characters in a variable
 	* You are not allowed to import any module
 4. Hexadecimal printing - Write a program that prints all numbers from `0` to `98` in decimal and in hexadecimal
+5. 00...99 - Write a program that prints numbers from 0 to 99.
+	* Numbers must be separated by `,`, followed by a space
+	* Numbers should be printed in ascending order, with two digits
+	* The last number should be followed by a new line